SLOW-ZJU/Git_tutorials/README.md

 The workspace is the file or code you are currently modifying.

+The staging area represents a temporary storage area for saving the modified content to be submitted to the git repository.

 Add modifications and deletions of tracked files are added to the staging area

 ```bash